MicrosoftDocs/windows-driver-docs/CONTRIBUTING.md

 ## Editing topics

-To edit an existing file, simply navigate to it and click the "Edit" button.
+To edit an existing file, if you're already in the repo, simply navigate to the file and click the "Edit" button.
+Alternatively, from an MSDN page, click the **Contribute** button and you will be taken directly to the relevant Markdown source file in the repo.

 If you're using the GitHub-based public repo, GitHub automatically forks the official repo into your personal GitHub account, where you can make your changes.